-The high-powered lenses of the retina camera focus on the structures of the back of the eye, allowing our optometrist to take pictures of the optic nerve, macular, retina and its blood vessels.
+The high-powered lenses of the retina camera focus on the structures of the back of the eye, allowing our optometrist to take pictures of the optic nerve, macular, retina, and blood vessels.

-Before we take the photo, we sometimes have to dilate your pupils, which we do using drops.
-This prevents your pupils automatically constricting from the bright light of the camera flash.
+Before we take the photo, we sometimes have to dilate your pupils, which we do use drops.
+This prevents your pupils from automatically constricting from the bright light of the camera flash.